-1. Circumstance 1: The Complainant wishes to remain anonymous and will not file a
+1. Circumstance 1: The Complainant does not wish to file a formal Complaint.

-Complaint.
+Where the Complainant is a College employee or student, the AAO, DIO or DC must explain to the Complainant at the first meeting his/her rights and options under this

-Where the Complainant is a College employee or student, the AAO, DIO or DC must explain to the Complainant at the first meeting his/her rights and options under this Policy as well as the Time Limitations for filing a Complaint under this Policy.
+Policy as well as the Time Limitations for filing a Complaint under this Policy.
 If the Complainant still does not wish to file a Complaint, the AAO, DIO, or DC will file a Situation Report, which will be filed and maintained by the AAO.
-If the Complainant has met with other individuals having "Reporting Responsibilities" (section II-A(4) above), that individual will advise the Complainant to the extent outlined there.
+If the Complainant has met with other individuals having "Reporting Responsibilities" (policy item II(B)(1) above), that individual will advise the Complainant to the extent outlined there.
 The employee with "Reporting Responsibility" will file a Situation Report with the AAO.